Install Linguise on Joomla

 To display the Language switcher at the specific place, in the Joomla content, you should set the position as “In place”.

 Once you have set the position in the Linguise dashboard, you can add the shortcode below to include it.
-Click on the code below to put it in your clipboard.
+Copy the code below to put it in your clipboard.

 Once it’s added, on the frontend you’ll have the flag and language names displayed in the HTML area you’ve added the code.